-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Westell Technologies, Inc. and Subsidiaries as of March 31, 2015 and 2014, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity, and cash flows for each of the three years in the period ended March 31, 2015, and our report dated May 22, 2015, expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Westell Technologies, Inc. and Subsidiaries as of March 31, 2015 and 2014, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity, and cash flows for each of the three years in the period ended March 31, 2015, and our report dated May 22, 2015, except for the internal control over financial reporting related to the restatement in Note 1 of the 2015 consolidated financial statements as to which the date is November 9, 2015, expressed an unqualified opinion thereon.

-/s/ Ernst & Young LLP Chicago, Illinois May 22, 2015
+/s/ Ernst & Young LLP Chicago, Illinois May 22, 2015, except for internal control over financial reporting related to Note 1 of the consolidated financial statements as to which the date is November 9, 2015.

-WESTELL TECHNOLOGIES, INC. AND SUBSIDIARIES CONSOLIDATED BALANCE SHEETS
+WESTELL TECHNOLOGIES, INC. AND SUBSIDIARIES CONSOLIDATED BALANCE SHEET

-(1) Certain amounts have been adjusted to reflect measurement period adjustments related to the CSI acquisition (see Note 2).
+(2) Certain amounts have been adjusted to reflect measurement period adjustments related to the CSI acquisition (see Note 2).